nekrum/covid19api/README.md

 ## Installation

-You can install the released version of covid19api with:
+You can install covid19api package with:

 ``` r
 remotes::install_github("nekrum/covid19api")